bhavanikairika3/Sentence-Word-Reversal/README.md

+Question :  Take a sentence as an input and reverse every word in that sentence.
+Example - This is a sunny day > shiT si a ynnus yad.

 Firstly, Lets Understand the question in detail :
 Imagine you have a sentence made up of words, like this: "This is a sunny day."
 Now, the task is to reverse each word in the sentence.
 So, instead of reading each word from left to right, you read them from right to left, but the order of the words in the sentence stays the same.